genieincodebottle/rag-app-on-aws/mcp_servers/README.md

   ```

 ✅ Option 2: Use Serveo (Quick SSH Tunnel)
-Run this command in Windows PowerShell or Git Bash to open an SSH tunnel and expose your local server:
+Run this command in Windows PowerShell or Git Bash to open an SSH tunnel and expose your local server for testing purpose:

  ```bash
  ssh -R 80:localhost:8000 serveo.net